Orthocell appoints first Canadian distributor for Remplir™

 We expect to see early surgical cases commence in Canada late this year.”

-Orthocell describes Remplir™ as its flagship peripheral nerve reconstruction device, now cleared for use in the US and approved in Australia, New Zealand, Singapore, Thailand and Canada.
-The company’s broader portfolio includes Striate+™ (dental GBR membrane) which is cleared across major markets and distributed globally by BioHorizons, and SmrtGraft™ (tendon repair), currently available in Australia under Special Access Scheme or clinical trials.
-Orthocell is also advancing autologous cell therapies for tendon and cartilage, with US tech transfer and FDA engagement under way to define the path to market and support partnering discussions.
+Remplir™ is Orthocell’s flagship peripheral nerve reconstruction device, now cleared in the US and approved in Australia, New Zealand, Singapore, Thailand and Canada.
+The portfolio also includes Striate+™ (dental GBR membrane) distributed globally by BioHorizons, and SmrtGraft™ (tendon repair) available in Australia via Special Access Scheme or clinical trials.
+Autologous cell therapy programs in tendon and cartilage are advancing, with US tech transfer and FDA engagement under way to chart a commercial path and support partnerships.

-• Route to scale: Start with reference surgeons and centres, establish proof points (operative ease, outcomes, theatre economics), then expand province by province with distributor support.
-That’s a repeatable template the company is already applying in the US.
+Route to scale: Anchor reference surgeons/centres, prove operative ease/outcomes/economics, then expand province by province with distributor support—a template already in motion in the US.

 Disclaimer - Skrill Network is designed solely for educational and informational use.
 The content on this website should not be considered as investment advice or a directive.
 Before making any investment choices, it is crucial to carry out your own research, taking into account your individual investment objectives and personal situation.
 If you're considering investment decisions influenced by the information on this website, you should either seek independent financial counsel from a qualified expert or independently verify and research the information.